 Resuming Daily Activities

 Keep in mind that immediately after your surgery, it is normal to feel some pain and discomfort.
 However, the pain will subside quickly, and you may be surprised how soon you can be up and moving again.
 In fact, most doctors like to get their patients mobile as soon as possible after the surgery.
 You should be able to resume most normal light activities of daily living within the first 6 weeks after surgery, noting that it is normal to experience some discomfort for 3 months or longer post-surgery.

-Usually, you are able to take full weight on your new knee joint immediately.
+Usually, you are able to take full weight on your new hip joint immediately.
 You will most likely need to use crutches or a frame when you first return home.
 Your physiotherapist will advise when you are ready to walk without support based on your pain, strength and balance.

 You will need to be shown the best way to get up and down stairs and how to manage stairs from your Healthcare Professional.

 Use a high, firm-based chair with arms.
 Do not cross your legs.
 Consider a raised toilet seat.

 Shower whilst sitting on a highchair or stool with rubber feet.
 As your balance improves, you may resume showering standing up.